NAU-IoT/RemotePiControl/README.md

 # RemotePiReset
-This repository contains code to be uploaded onto a D1 Mini Pro to facilitate a remote reset on a RaspberryPi.
+This repository contains code to facilitate a remote reset, remote stop, remote start, or status message(in progress) on a RaspberryPi.

-This solution can also be done using a RaspberryPiZero, which is also documented here.
+This solution can also be done using a D1MiniPro or RaspberryPi, which are both documented here.

 ## D1MiniPro Solution